DrewNaylor/guinget/docs/readmes/readme-v0.1.2-alpha.txt

 --> Some packages like CrystalDiskMark and LibreOffice may require administrative permissions to install, so you'll have to run guinget as an administrator.

 --> Before running guinget, please extract the entire archive to an easy-to-access location.
-It won't work correctly if it's temporarily extracted without its config file ("guinget.exe.config") and helper libraries/tools ("libguinget.dll" and "YamlDotNet.dll").
+It won't work correctly if it's temporarily extracted without its config file ("guinget.exe.config") and helper libraries (everything in the "lib" folder).
 You don't have to do this if you used the installer.

 --> Some documentation is available in the "/docs" folder included in this archive, while all of it is available online as linked below.
 Please be aware that it's not comprehensive by any means.

 --> Make sure to read the changelog included in this archive.
 There may be some documentation in this file that's not actually in the /docs (and online) documentation since I have a hard time making good documentation unless I know exactly what to talk about.
 The changelog does have markdown so that it looks nice on GitHub, but it shouldn't be too intrusive.

+--> Version 0.1.2 and newer uses .NET Framework 4.8, so you'll have to install that as described in the System Requirements section if it's not already installed on your system.
+Windows 10 versions 1903 and newer already have this version of the .NET Framework installed, so you don't need to do anything in that case.

 --> guinget uses YamlDotNet to read package manifests, and its license is available in "LICENSE-YamlDotNet.txt"

+--> Reading SQLite databases (if turned on) is done using Microsot.Data.Sqlite, which falls under the Apache License 2.0.

 --> The source code should be included in this archive in a Zip file called "source-code.zip".
-Visual Studio 2019 is required to open this project as it uses a NuGet package (YamlDotNet), and there were changes in the past where older Visual Studio versions can't use newer NuGet packages or something.
+Visual Studio 2019 is required to open this project as it uses NuGet packages, and there were changes in the past where older Visual Studio versions can't use newer NuGet packages or something.

 --> If you find any bugs, please report them at the GitHub Issues page linked at the end of this document.